 You get the picture.
 They're always happy to rain on your parade.

 5. They Talk About You Behind Your Back

 Did you get along great with a certain friend, but then something good happened in your life and now you hear that they're talking smack about you behind your back?

 This can happen when you're dealing with jealous people.
-Again, they may not even realize themselves that they're jealous.
-They'll probably just develop a general feeling of "dislike" towards you after you have something that they want--and then they'll come up with random justifications afterwards.
+Again, they may not even realize that they're jealous.
+They'll probably just develop a general feeling of "dislike" towards you after you attain something that they want—and then they'll come up with random justifications afterward.

 Usually, they'll have an excuse.
 For example, a common one is that you've become too arrogant or "cocky," or that you've "changed" somehow after your latest accomplishment.

 This person might be jealous.
 Not only that, but the fact that you're moving forward might actually put them in a bad mood.
-This doesn't mean that they're a bad person or anything; it just means that they might feel inadequate.
+This doesn't mean that they're a bad person or anything; they might simply feel inadequate.